 Quantization for LLM: A HW/SW Co-Design Perspective

 In this post, I will discuss quantization, an essential technique for efficient LLM deployment on hardware.
 My goal is to give an overview of LLM quantization from an algorithm/hardware co-design perspective.
-I will start from binary number representations, quantization basics, to advanced quantization techniques, as well as their hardware implicationsThis blog is not meant to be a survey paper on LLM quantization.
+I will start from number representation, quantization basics, to advanced quantization techniques, as well as their hardware implicationsThis blog is not meant to be a survey paper on LLM quantization.
 For a more comprehensive list of LLM quantization papers, you may want to check out this page..

 I. Number Representation

 I-1.
-Integer Representation
+Integer (INT)

 I-2.
-Floating-Point Representation
+Floating-Point (FP)

-Floating-point representation is the default number system used in deep learning training and inference, usually under 32-bit or 16-bit precision to ensure numerical stability and accuracy.
-A standard floating-point representation is characterized by three components: Sign (S), Exponent (E\(), Mantissa (M\)).
+A floating-point representation is characterized by three components: Sign (S), Exponent (E), Mantissa (M).
 Since the sign always has a single bit, a floating-point representation with \(\mathrm{x}\)-bit exponent and \(\mathrm{y}\)-bit mantissa is often called \(\mathrm{\mathbf{ExMy}}\), which has the following binary pattern and decimal value:

-\[\mathrm{V} \,=\, \mathrm{S \; \underbrace{E_{x-1}\dots E_{0}}_{\text{Exponent}} \; \underbrace{M_{y-1}\dots M_{0}}_{\text{Mantissa}}} \,=\, \begin{cases} \,(-1)^{\,\mathrm{S}} \,\cdot\, \mathrm{2^{E-B} \,\cdot\, 1.{M}} & \text{if } E\neq0 \\ \,(-1)^{\,\mathrm{S}} \,\cdot\, \mathrm{2^{1-B} \;\cdot\, 0.{M}} & \text{if } E=0 \end{cases}\]
+\[\mathrm{S \; \underbrace{E_{x-1}\dots E_{0}}_{\text{Exponent}} \; \underbrace{M_{y-1}\dots M_{0}}_{\text{Mantissa}}} \,=\, \begin{cases} \,(-1)^{\,\mathrm{S}} \,\cdot\, \mathrm{2^{E-B} \,\cdot\, 1.{M}} & \text{if } \mathrm{E}\neq0 \\ \,(-1)^{\,\mathrm{S}} \,\cdot\, \mathrm{2^{1-B} \;\cdot\, 0.{M}} & \text{if } \mathrm{E}=0 \end{cases}\]

 where \(\mathrm{E}\) and \(\mathrm{M}\) are interpreted as unsigned integers, the constant \(\mathrm{B = {2^{\,x-1}-1}}\) is a fixed “bias” that allows the actual exponent to be both positive and negative.
 Note that there is a leading bit before \(\mathrm{M}\), which makes the actual mantissa equal to \(1.{\mathrm{M}}\) or \(0.\mathrm{M}\).
-This leading bit is often called the hidden / implicit bit as it does not need to be stored.
+This leading bit is often called the hidden bit as it does not need to be stored.
 Instead, it can be determined during runtime by checking whether the value is normal \((\mathrm{E} \neq 0)\) or subnormal \((\mathrm{E} = 0)\).

-II-1.
 Integer Addition and Multiplication

-The simplest [binary integer adder](https://en.wikipedia.org/wiki/Adder_(electronic) on hardware uses Ripple-Carry Adder, with both area and time complexity equal to \(\mathrm{O(N)}\)This bound is derived by assuming that a binary full-adder has area and time complexity of O(1)., where \(\mathrm{N}\) is the integer precision.
-Other variants of binary adders include Carry-Select Adder, Carry-Lookahead Adder, etc., with different area and delay trade-offs.
+The simplest integer adder is Ripple-Carry Adder, whose area and delay complexities ore \(\mathrm{O(N)}\)This bound assumes that a binary full-adder has a unit area and delay complexity of O(1). for \(\mathrm{N}\)-bit integer addition.
+Other adder architectures include Carry-Select Adder, Carry-Lookahead Adder, etc., which offer different trade-offs between area and delay.

-II-2.
 Floating-Point Multiplication

 The floating-point MAC is rather complicated as it needs to deal with exponent.
-To simply the discussion, I will only focus on normal floating-point numbers, whose binary exponent field is larger than zero.
+To simply the discussion, I will only focus on normal floating-point numbers, whose binary exponent is larger than zero.

 Consider two normal floating-point numbers \(\mathrm{F}_{1}\) and \(\mathrm{F}_{2}\,\):